JWBurgers/Bitcoin_Server/Chapter 8 - Building Bitcoin Core.md

 With regards to this particular version, you should see that the commit has a valid signature from Michael Ford.
 The valid signature may be different for other versions.

-Your current view of the bitcoin repository will be in its latest state, which may be unstable.
+Your current view of the Bitcoin repository will be in its latest state, which may be unstable.
 You should now move the state of the repository into **`v25.1`**.
 Execute the following command:

 * **`$ sudo git checkout v25.1`**